jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 Makahiki is designed to support post-installation updating of your configured system when bug fixes or system enhancements become available.
-Updating an installed Makahiki instance using the ubuntu_installer.py script requires the following steps (the % represents a Linux terminal prompt):
+Updating an installed Makahiki instance using the ubuntu_installer.py script requires the following steps (the % represents any working directory):

 (1.)
 Close the running server in the shell process that is running Makahiki:
-% (type control-c in the shell running the makahiki server process)
+(type control-c in the shell running the makahiki server process)

 (2.)
-Go to the makahiki directory and set up the Makahiki virtual environment:
+Go to the makahiki directory:
 % cd ~/makahiki
-% workon makahiki
+vagrant@precise32:~/makahiki$

 (3.)
-Download the updated source code into the Makahiki installation:
-% git pull origin master
+Download the updated source code into the Makahiki installation: vagrant@precise32:~/makahiki$ git pull origin master

 (4.)
-Run the ubuntu_installer.py script with --update_instance:
+Run the update_instance.py script:

-Run the script with the options specified for your operating system:

-Ubuntu x86:
-% ./install/ubuntu_installer.py --update_instance --os ubuntu --arch x86

-The script will create a log file in makahiki/install/logs with a filename of the format "install_update_instance_<timestamp>.log," where <timestamp> is a sequence of numbers representing a timestamp in the system local time.
-For more information, see Appendix A.
+vagrant@precise32:~/makahiki$ cd makahiki
+vagrant@precise32:~/makahiki/makahiki$ ./scripts/

 (5.)
 Start the server with runserver or gunicorn:
 To start the server with manage.py: